 If you, your husband or wife, your son or daughter, or another family member developed an infection or suffered an injury while hospitalized at a nonprofit or for-profit hospital anywhere in the Miami metropolitan area, Prosper Shaked Accident Injury Attorneys PA can fight aggressively on your family’s behalf to hold the facility accountable and pursue financial compensation.
 Depending on the specific facts of your case, it may be possible to recover compensation for medical bills, lost wages, pain and suffering, reduced earning capacity, and other losses caused by your hospital infection or injury.

-For a free legal consultation concerning a hospital negligence claim, contact Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676.
-Prosper Shaked is proud to give a voice to injured patients throughout the Miami metropolitan area.
+For a free legal consultation concerning a hospital negligence claim, contact Prosper Shaked at (305) 694-2676.
+Prosper Shaked is proud to give a voice to injured patients in Miami-Dade County and throughout the rest of Florida.

 Can I Sue a Florida Hospital for Negligence?